cmahnke/schatten/content/images/1/index.md

 ---
-title: "Example post #2"
+title: "Example post #1"
 resources:
 - name: image-:counter
-  src: img*.jpeg
+  src: imm*.jpeg
 ---

 This is a made up digital example file.
 This will be used to: